nichelicorn/.github/pull_request_template.md

 # Pull Request Template
 ## Description
-Please include a summary of the change and which issue is fixed.
-Please also include relevant screenshots of your code being deployed.
+* A summary of the change and which issue is fixed
+* Please also include relevant screenshots of your code being deployed or design updates
-Fixes # (issue)

 ## Type of change
-Please delete options that are not relevant.
 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Refactoring